 - Gender, Feminist and Women’s Studies: critically examining and intersectionally analyzing gender-based discrimination experienced by girls, exploring how girls are defined structurally, exploring girlhood

-Ameera Ali (firstname.lastname@example.org) is a doctoral candidate in the Gender, Feminist, Women’s Studies Program at York University.
+Ameera Ali (firstname.lastname@example.org) completed her PhD in the Gender, Feminist and Women’s Studies Program at York University.
 She holds a Master of Arts degree in Early Childhood Studies and is a former member of the College of Early Childhood Educators.
 Her research interests encompass a wide range of topics broadly located in the areas of critical disability studies, teaching and learning in higher education, and childhood studies.
 In relation to girl studies, her past research has investigated children’s perceptions of gender propriety regarding ‘girl’ and ‘boy’ play materials, while her current research (in part) elucidates the ways that girlhood and boyhood are discursively juxtaposed against one another in children’s literature on gender.
 In future research, Ameera plans to utilize a critical disability theory framework in conducting research with children to evoke their conceptions of ‘girlhood’ and ‘boyhood’ as they pertain to notions of ableism and disableism.

 Anidra Amoh is a second-year Master’s student in the Public and International Affairs program at York University, Glendon College.
 She also holds a Bachelor’s degree in International Studies and Law and Social Thought from Glendon.
 Her research pertains to violence against women and children while analyzing the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW).
 Her most recent research is on trafficking of girls and women in Ghana, West Africa.
 She examines how the state plays a role in failing to prevent trafficking of Ghanaians, immigrants and migrants; how the state fails in protecting trafficking victims and how it fails in prosecuting traffickers.
 She analyzes Ghana’s 2005 Human Trafficking Act and focuses on policy solutions to reduce the trafficking of girls and women in the country.
 She is the current president of the Public and International Affairs Student Association (PIASA) and is a policy analyst intern at Global Affairs Canada (Department of Foreign Affairs, Trade and Development).